CHill-Three/chill-three.github.io/README.md

 <!-- Title -->
 # CHill-Three's github.io Projects Homepage
 Hey there!
 I'm Charles Hill and welcome to my github.io projects repository which was created on July 20, 2020.
-This is the homepage for my list of program project repositories and helpful resources.<br/>
+This is the homepage for my list of program project repositories and helpful resources.
 Scroll down below and click on a resource to explore more!<br/>

 <!-- Featured Project -->
 ## ⭐ Featured Project ⭐